arnabm14/arnabm14/README.md

 # Hello there 👋

-Python Developer & Data Engineer
+Data Engineer
 --------------------------------
 Currently working for Experian as an outsourced employee of Tata Consultancy Services

 - 🔭 Personal Project : I’m currently working on my [Crypto trading Bot](https://github.com/arnabm14/WazirX_Crypto_Trading_Bot) with WazirX API
-- 🌱 I’m currently learning for GCP Data Engineer Course
+- 🌱 I’m currently learning for a Data Engineer Course
 - 👯 I’m looking to collaborate on Crypto Trading and Bitcoin Mining projects
 - 🤔 I’m looking for help with Bitcoin mining and my WazirX API Bot
 - 💬 Ask me about anything you want to